Marsy's Law: Changes made by this measure

 This measure requires that, without exception, restitution be ordered from offenders who have been convicted, in every case in which a victim suffers a loss.
 The measure also requires that any funds collected by a court or law enforcement agencies from a person ordered to pay restitution would go to pay that restitution first, in effect prioritizing those payments over other fines and obligations an offender may legally owe.
 The victim also is entitled to be compensated for legal fees in hiring counsel under Marsy's Law on the issues relating to the securing of restitution.

 Notification and participation of victims in criminal justice proceedings

 As noted above, Proposition 8 established a legal right for crime victims to be notified of, to attend, and to state their views at, sentencing and parole hearings.
 This measure expands these legal rights to include all public criminal proceedings, including the release from custody of offenders after their arrest, but before trial.
 In addition, victims are given the constitutional right to participate in other aspects of the criminal justice process, such as conferring with prosecutors on the charges filed and arguing for increased charges.
 Also, law enforcement and criminal prosecution agencies are required to provide victims with specified information, including details on victim's rights.

+Marsy's Law provides crime victims and their families with a state constitutional right to: